Kn3n/python-script/README.md

 # python-script
-In this repository i want test python and i do a lots script to make stuff
+In this repository i want test python and i do a lots python script to make stuff